shihabahmed/NgPagerLibrary/projects/ng-pager/README.md

 ### Usage

-In `app.module.ts` add the following code
+In the module file (the one that declares the component inside which you'll be using `ng-pager`) add the following code
 ```
 import { NgPagerModule } from 'ng-pager';